Ashen-Vaults/alexsh.github.io/_posts/projs/personal/2016-03-21-mirrors-of-grimaldi.markdown

 **My Roles as {{ page.role }}**:

-- Focused on developing an AI framework for utility-based decision making as one of three programmers
+- Developed AI framework using utility-based decision making for enemy AI
-- Worked on various aspects of enemy behavior, including movement and path-finding, attack mechanics, and perception and targeting systems
+- Worked on various aspects of enemy behavior, including movement, path-finding, attack mechanics, and perception, and targeting systems
-- Developed stencil shaders
+- Wrote multiple shaders, including stencil shaders for revealing players hidden behind the environment
-- Integrated these systems to interact with the player
 - Fixed numerous high priority bugs
 - Worked on the game design and mechanics